Equisetum hyemale: Domestic

-It is used as a homeopathic remedy.

 Cultivation

 Equisetum hyemale cultivated as an ornamental plant, for use in contained garden beds and planters, and in pots.
-It is a popular "icon plant" in contemporary Modernist and Asian style garden design.
+It is a popular "icon plant" in contemporary Modernist and East Asian style garden design.
 Its tight verticality fits into narrow planting spaces between walkways and walls, and on small balconies.

 It is also used as an accent plant in garden ponds and ornamental pools, and other landscape water features, planted in submerged pots.

-The plant is sometimes sold in the nursery trade as "barred horsetail" or "Equisetum japonicum", but is different in appearance than Equisetum ramosissimum var.
-Japonicum.
+The plant is sometimes sold in the nursery trade as "barred horsetail" or "Equisetum japonicum", but is different in appearance to Equisetum ramosissimum var. japonicum.

-Invasiveness

-The plant spreads very aggressively by underground runners, reaching under/past pavements and garden walls.
-Root barriers or large sunken planters ease containment in the garden.
+Invasive behaviour

 In South Africa and Australia, the plant is an invasive species of moist natural habitats.